by KEISHEL A. WILLIAMS

 Regardless of where you are in the U.S., it’s a well-known fact that Brooklyn is going through some changes.
 The word ‘gentrification’ is being strewn around and the effects are swift and noticeable.
-Crown Heights have been experiencing an influx of people and culture that has both added to and disrupted the order of things – depending on who you ask.
-A few months ago one such disruption took place, much to the delight to many people in the neighborhood.
+Crown Heights has been experiencing an influx of people and culture that has both added to and disrupted the order of things – depending on who you ask.
+A few months ago one such disruption took place, much to the delight of many people in the neighborhood.
 Almost overnight Haute Breukelen Boutique – which got its spelling from the original Dutch spelling of Brooklyn – sprung up on a dreary block on Schenectady giving life to an area that felt more like a comfortable old shoe.
 Everyone wants to know where it came from, who is the mastermind behind it and more importantly – why is it there?

 As I walk into the quaint boutique, the owner and one assistant stylist sat awaiting my arrival.
 They are both warm and friendly, although at first glance you may think otherwise when approaching the dreadlocked man next to his miniature assistant.
 Pleasantries and housekeeping are exchanged before Trinisha – the assistant – heads out.
 It is not only polite to sit back and take in the craftsmanship of the items adorning the boutique, but it’s almost a sin not to appreciate the subtle details that went into each part of the store.
 Jason Dillon, a subcontractor by trade, was meticulous with his work and the end result was heavenly.
 Every detail of this new wonder has been carefully orchestrated: each curated piece, every accent furniture, every stroke of design on the wall.
 Dillon has poured his very essence into this boutique.

 We sit down and it’s hard not to notice the parallelism at play: the boutique is a reflection of its owner and he’s a reflection of his masterpiece: well dressed, wearing carefully selected pieces with his signature baseball cap crowning his flowing dreads – a pleasantly eclectic mix of uptown and downtown chic.
 Everything there is an experience.
-The experience of walking into the boutique is synonymous to going into an opulent walk-in closet.
+The experience of walking into the boutique is synonymous with going into an opulent walk-in closet.
 Pretty much any woman’s dream closet.
 The boutique’s tone is one of luxury but accessibility with price points tethering in the middle to appeal to both the affluent and those in the lower income market.
 It’s a place for people who just want to look good whether on a budget or have an exorbitant amount of money to spend.
 Before long a client walks in, a mature woman who knew exactly what she wanted as she made a beeline for the white mules on the shoe rack.
 Dillon’s demeanor with the client is assiduous and genuine.

 “Where’re you going tonight?” he asks as he retrieves the right size shoe for her.
 She forms a low chuckle.
 Dillon is charming.
 There’s light banter between them and she leaves with a comfortable purchase of white mules.
 She works in one of the stores close by and would always come by to show support, he explained to me a bit later.
 That type of solidarity is the heart of the boutique, a recent gentrified addition to the Schenectady and St. John’s block in Crown Heights Brooklyn.
 Only two months old the venture is still in its early stages, but seems to be making a strong mark in the neighborhood.